facebook/react-native-website/docs/fabric-native-components.md

 This guide will show you how to build Fabric Native Component, by implementing a simple centered text component.
 The steps to doing this are:

 1. Define a JavaScript specification using Flow or TypeScript.
-2. Configure the dependencies management system to generate code from the provided spec and to be auto-linked.
-3. Implement the Native code.
+2. Implement the Native code.
-4. Use the Component in an App.
+3. Use the Component in an App.

 # Creating the Fabric Native Centered Text Component